hassio-addons/addon-node-red/README.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Node-RED" add-on in the Hass.io add-on store and install it.
+1. Search for the "Node-RED" add-on in the Home Assistant add-on store and install it.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
    This is just a "password", which you should save in a secondary location.
 1. Start the "Node-RED" add-on.